AmirAbdRazak/portfolio-web/README.md

 # rust-backend
-backend for a rust project, maybe it would be turned into a docker container and jumbled with nextjs, or turned into some monolith leptos :D
+backend for a rust project, frontend is probably gonna be wasm leptos or something

 Backend would probably end up as like a GraphQL endpoint, theres gonna be a few apps since its gonna be for a portfolio website with apps integrated in it
 </br>